pynbody/pynbody/docs/tutorials/profile.rst

 .. note:: You can pass either floating point values or unit strings to ``rmin`` and ``rmax``.

 With the default parameters, a 2D profile is created, in the xy-plane.
-Our use of the :func:`~pynbody.analysis.angmom.faceon` function ensures that the stellar disk is ready for analysis in this way.
+Our use of the :func:`~pynbody.analysis.faceon` function ensures that the stellar disk is ready for analysis in this way.
 We can now plot the density profile:

 .. ipython::